SocietyProtocol/Content-Library/Published/Articles/The state That Binds (Shared Reality).md

 How it changes is often outside of participants’ individual control, while changing it can alter everything about their lives and identities asymmetrically.

-Therefore, it’s extremely important that participants in the shared reality believe in its legitimacy (accuracy)—which produces trust in their perceptions.
+Therefore, it’s extremely important that participants in the shared reality believe in its legitimacy (accuracy), which produces *trust* in their perceptions.

 When participants don’t have trust in their shared reality, it’s a downward spiral.
 People abandon, go back to their individual private perceptions, split into different realities, and shamelessly further distort the legitimacy of the already illegitimate shared reality.
 Everything melts.